-Credit risk can arise from the Council's exposure to other debtors; this excludes monies from government and public institutions and from local taxation.
+Credit risk can arise from the Council's exposure to other debtors.
+This excludes monies from government and public institutions and from local taxation.
 Payments for services are either required in advance or due at the time the service is provided.

-The write off of debtors is subject to Council procedures.
+Write off of debtors is subject to Council procedures.

 The Council's long-term debtors are mainly in relation to a lease agreement.
-The lease agreement has been reviewed using a simplified approach for calculating the expected credit loss.
-Due to the low level of risk the loss allowance has been based on a lifetime expected credit loss based on probability of repayment.
-The calculated loss allowance for lease receivables is negligible and has no impact on the carrying value.
+The expected credit loss allowance for lease receivables is negligible therefore having no impact on the carrying value